Murder of Shaariibuugiin Altantuyaa: Retraction and disappearance

-It is assumed that Bala was running away because he either received death threats or a massive bribe from Najib.
+It is assumed that Bala was running away because he either received death threats or a bribe from Najib.

 Reappearance and retraction of second statutory declaration

 After his reappearance, Bala claimed that he signed the second statutory declaration without even reading it, claiming he was threatened.
 Bala also said that a member of Najib's family, Najib's younger brother Nazim Abdul Razak, teaming up with Deepak Jaikishan, a businessman with connections to Najib Razak's family, made Bala withdraw his first statutory declaration and offered him RM5 million to do so, but that his first declaration was true.
 Balasubramaniam has declined to meet the Malaysian Anti-Corruption Commission in Singapore to give his testimony about allegations surrounding the murder of Altantuyaa Shaariibuu as he has made his personal security a prerequisite for his testimony.
-The MACC also wanted to classify all correspondences between Balasubramaniam and their organisation as ‘secrets’ under the Official Secrets Act, which according to Bala's lawyer there was a disagreement to this demand.
+The MACC also wanted to classify all correspondence between Balasubramaniam and it as ‘secrets’ under the Official Secrets Act, which according to Bala's lawyer was the subject of disagreement.